HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 <br/>
 #### Game

-  The Game object holds all metadata to run the game, and is an organizing layer between your code and the game engine.
+  The game object holds all metadata to run the game, and is an organizing layer between your code and the game engine.
 Game initializes the game, which includes generating the map and registering the players.

 <br/>
   * **Initialization phase**